faustinaleo18/ML_Zoomcamp_2024/README.md

 # ML Zoomcamp 2024

-Thiis is a repository which contains homeworks and projects
+This is a repository which contains homeworks and projects